The history of quarterbacks drafted by the New York Jets

 The Jets added one more new play caller in 2020 when the team selected FIU’s James Morgan in the fourth round.
 Although relatively unknown, there was a small bit of 2020 draft buzz about him being a “sleeper.”
 But nothing came of the chatter as Morgan is currently on the roster of the Carolina Panthers, joining former Jets play-caller Sam Darnold.

-Unfortunately for the Jets, it hasn’t been smooth sailing so far in 2021, with Wilson already missing games after suffering an injury in the Week 7 matchup with the Patriots.
+Unfortunately for the Jets, it hasn’t been smooth sailing with Wilson.
+In 2021, Wilson missed games after suffering an injury in the Week 7 matchup with the Patriots, and since then, he hasn’t done anything to solidify the starting position—including losing the job in favor of Mike White and even fourth-string QB Chris Streveler, who was brought in from the practice squad.

-What happens after he comes back, and moving forward, remains to be seen.
+Now, he’s a Denver Bronco after the teams agreed to a deal that gives the Jets a sixth-round pick (No. 203).